SOP Development

 How We Work

-The people who process the files, enter the data, and handle the calls know things management does not.
-SOPs written from a conference room do not match what happens at the desk.
-That is where the work starts.
+The people who process the files, enter the data, and handle the calls know things management doesn't.
+SOPs written from a conference room don't match what happens at the desk.
+That's where the work starts.

 A question most engagements skip: how will these documents be maintained after the contractor leaves?
 Who owns them?
-Where will they live?
-Does the team have the tools and formatting skills to keep them current?
-If those answers are unclear, that gets resolved before anyone starts writing, not after.
+Where do they live?
+Does your team have the tools and formatting skills to keep them current?
+We address this before anyone starts writing, not after.

 What You Get

-• A procedure inventory.
-What your agency has, what is missing, and what is buried in policy documents but not usable as written.
+- A procedure inventory.
+What your agency has, what's missing, and what's buried in policy documents but not usable as written.

 Why ProjectLogic

 We work exclusively with PHAs.
 No one here needs you to explain what an interim reexam is or how portability works.
-The programs, the regulations, the software your team fights with every day: that is the world we work in.
+The programs, the regs, the software your team fights with every day: that's the world we work in.